cfengine/documentation/overview/glossary.markdown

 #### Server

-For historical reasons, certain computers are referred to as servers, especially when kept in datacentres because such computers often run services.
+For historical reasons, certain computers are referred to as servers, especially when kept in data centers because such computers often run services.

-In CFEngine, cf-serverd is a software component that serves files from one computer to another.
+In CFEngine, `cf-serverd` is a software component that serves files from one computer to another.
-All computers are recommended to run cf-serverd, making all computers CFEngine servers, whether they are laptops, phones or datacentre computers.
+All computers are recommended to run `cf-serverd`, making all computers CFEngine servers, whether they are laptops, phones, or data center computers.

 The special server that others consult for the latest policies is called the Policy Server.

 #### Special variables
-#### Standard Library
+#### Standard library

 The standard library lives in a `masterfiles/lib` subdirectory.
 It's a collection of useful bundles and bodies you can use.